SK1Y101/sk1y101.github.io/_unlisted/TransitProjectPaper.md

 \subsubsection{Model selection}

 How a model is selected as most likely is two-fold.
 To begin with, we sample the solutions for each model to determine marginalisation and uncertainties.
-The parameter space is sampled using MCMC \citep{emcee}, and a normal parameter distribution constructed from the sampler.
+The parameter space is sampled using MCMC <d-cite key="emcee"></d-cite>, and a normal parameter distribution constructed from the sampler.
 This is then converted to a set of quantiles, specifically $16\%$, $50\%$, and $84\%$, representing the reportable parameters and one sigma variance.
-The entire normal distribution is reported in a corner plot using the corner package \citep{corner}.
+The entire normal distribution is reported in a corner plot using the corner package <d-cite key="corner"></d-cite>.

-With the set of best fit parameters and error bounds for each model, the accuracy of their fit is determined by scoring with the three information criterion discussed earlier: AIC \citep{AIC, AIC2}, AICc \citep{AICC}, and BIC \citep{BIC}.
+With the set of best fit parameters and error bounds for each model, the accuracy of their fit is determined by scoring with the three information criterion discussed earlier: AIC <d-cite key="AIC"></d-cite>, <d-cite key="AIC2"></d-cite>, AICc <d-cite key="AICC"></d-cite>, and BIC <d-cite key="BIC"></d-cite>.
 The information criterion values for each model for this data is given in table \ref{tab_informationCriterion}

 \begin{table}
 	\centering